 While you can ask about your chances for a dismissal or a reduced DUI charge, an attorney will NOT be able to guarantee any outcomes.

 A DUI in Kansas is considered a criminal offense.
-You could face a variety of penalties and up to $2,500 in fees, depending on your KS driving record and the nature of your DUI case.
+You could face a variety of penalties and thousands in fees, depending on your KS driving record and the nature of your DUI case.